 There are also regular healthy cookery classes (you cook and eat) with the head chef.
 At these lunchtime classes, taken in a sleek kitchen with its own mini kitchen garden, you learn how to whip up a tasty raw daikon and spinach or raw asparagus and mushroom salad and tasty Thai broth before sitting down to tuck in.

-Check availability at chivasom.com
+Check rates and availability at chivasom.com

 Chiva Som - Ocean Room Deluxe